-The sun is here and restrictions have almost all been lifted.
-With outdoor dining being the destination du jour during sunny weather, we’re all in need of a spot to celebrate heading back out into the world once more and seeing our mates over a couple of pints.
-And to help us catch-up as safely as possible, many of Bristol’s food and drink establishments are making use of their outdoor spaces, whether it be terraces, gardens or al-fresco dining on the rooftop, perfect for lounging in the sun.
+The sun is here and restrictions have been lifted.
+With outdoor dining being the destination du jour during sunny weather, we’re all in need of a spot to celebrate heading back out into the world once more (and rare moment of sunshine) and seeing our mates over a couple of pints.
+And to help us catch-up, many of Bristol’s food and drink establishments are making use of their outdoor spaces, whether it be terraces, gardens or al-fresco dining on the rooftop, perfect for lounging in the sun.
 Check out our ultimate guide to outdoor dining spots to try in Bristol this summer.

 With a fabulous alfresco space for summer, Klosterhaus has gone all out with plenty of seating available on their terrace in both the shade and sun for you and your mates to socialise at.
 Guests can enjoy gorgeous, Bavarian-inspired food such as schnitzel and currywurst alongside cocktails, fizz, or whatever tickles your taste buds to take in and sip on throughout the season.